 This notice sets out how we will use your personal data, and your rights.
-It is made under Article 13 of the General Data Protection Regulation (GDPR), which came into force in May 2018.
+All data is processed under the UK General Data Protection Regulation (GDPR).

 We will process the following personal data:

 - All Privy Counsellors’ names and contact details including home addresses, email addresses, telephone numbers and personal preferences in relation to swearing the Privy Counsellor’s Oath or making Affirmation.

 - High Sheriffs’ names and home addresses, email addresses and telephone numbers.

 The purpose(s) for which we are processing your personal data is: